dylanrenwick/braingolf/README.md

-                   For example for stack value 410 would push the string "4.1E+2" K            - Sorts the stack in ascending numerical order k            - Sorts the stack in descending numerical order
+                   For example for stack value 410 would push the string "4.1E+2" K            - Sorts the stack in ascending numerical order k            - Sorts the stack in descending numerical order y            - Copies the current stack, storing it to be pasted later Y            - Pastes the currently copied stack, appending it to the end of the current stack

 Modifiers: